 To meet the criteria for panic disorder, you have experienced unexpected panic attacks, often without any predictable trigger beforehand and can occur as often as several times per day or as few as a couple per year.
 A panic attack lasts approximately 10-15 minutes, is defined as a period of intense fear, and consists of several symptoms such as difficulty breathing, sweating or chills, feeling weak or faint, racing heart, tingling or numbness, chest pains, feelings of choking, nausea, fear of dying, or feeling a loss of control.

 The difference between experiencing panic attacks and having a diagnosis of panic disorder, is the worry that you will then have additional panic attacks in the future and making changes in your life in fear that you will have another.
-If you find yourself having such intense anxiety that you will have a panic attack that not only you are changing your behaviors but that it is also increasing the number of panic attacks you are having, it may be time to seek treatment.
+If you find yourself having such intense anxiety that you actually increase the number of panic attacks you are having, it may be time to seek treatment.

 Agoraphobia is a fear of being in a place or situation in which you fear escape may be difficult or embarrassing, or fear you may not be able to get help if a panic attack should occur.
 Places and situations that I have heard from those with agoraphobia include in a crowd, while waiting in a line, at sporting events, while at stores, auditoriums, on public transportation, and even in open spaces like baseball fields.
 Agoraphobia can accompany panic disorder but does not necessarily have to.
 These individuals will often avoid these situations otherwise they are endured with much distress.